hamburger

 How to apply

-To be considered for the J. Howard Rossbach Internship Stipend, simultaneously fill out the J. Howard Rossbach Internship Stipend Form during the submission of your internship application.
+To be considered for a stipend, simultaneously fill out the Internship Stipend Form during the submission of your internship application.
 Only one application per applicant per year is permitted.
-If more than 4 or 5 applicants are eligible, then recipients will be selected by lottery.
 Please do not submit multiple forms even if you are applying for multiple internships.
 Selected interns will be notified prior to the start of their internships.
 The stipend will be treated as taxable income.

 For additional information or inquiries about the internship stipend, please reach out to TalentAcquisition@legal-aid.org.